Henry Joseph Grayson

-In the meanwhile Grayson had been perfecting his fine ruling work.
 Grayson had by then succeeded in creating 120,000 diffractions lines to the inch (4,700 lines per mm).
 Grayson described his work on diffraction ruling in a report published for the Report of Meeting, Eighth Meeting of the Australasian Association for the Advancement of Science, held at Melbourne, Victoria in 1900:

 The apparatus I first devised and used was exceedingly simple in principle, and consisted essentially of a fine steel screw and wedge of glass, the incline of the latter bearing some definite ratio to the pitch of the former.
 This glass wedge traveled along a bed, or base plate, also of glass, being kept in position by means of a slot cut along its surface.
 As the wedge was propelled forward by the screw it raised a vertical plate, accurately adjusted at right angles to the base plate, and as free as possible from movement other than that imparted to it by the wedge.
 To this vertical plate the slide, or disc to be ruled upon, was attached by means of a suitable cement.
 A platform for a sliding diamond carriage bridged the base-plate and wedge at a suitable height, being of course arranged transversely to and in front of the vertical slide.

-From this time onwards much of his time was given to the preparation of a dividing engine for ruling diffraction gratings.
-Grayson was transferred to the Natural Philosophy department of the university under Professor T. R. Lyle in 1913 and was allowed to give his full time to the machine.
-In July 1917 he read a paper before the Royal Society of Victoria giving a full description of the machine.
-In the same year Grayson was awarded the David Syme Research Prize of £100 by the University of Melbourne.

-Grayson died in Clyde of heart disease leaving a widow but no children.
+Grayson died in 1918 in Clyde as a result of heart disease.